fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-10-17】[lakekeeper / lakekeeper](https://github.com/lakekeeper/lakekeeper) - Lakekeeper is an Apache\-Licensed, secure, fast and easy to use Apache Iceberg REST Catalog written in Rust
 * 【2025-10-16】[rgwood / systemctl-tui](https://github.com/rgwood/systemctl-tui) - A fast, simple TUI for interacting with systemd services and their logs
 * 【2025-10-16】[dbt-labs / dbt-fusion](https://github.com/dbt-labs/dbt-fusion) - The next-generation engine for dbt
 * 【2025-10-15】[rgwood / systemctl\-tui](https://github.com/rgwood/systemctl-tui) - A fast, simple TUI for interacting with systemd services and their logs